softwaresaved/byte-sized-rse/episodes/12-running-vscode.md

 Once complete, you should see a couple of "Welcome" windows introducing you to two of its key features - support for Python and Jupyter notebooks.
 If you use Jupyter notebooks, which is a way of writing Python programs that you can run line by line from within an editor as you write the program, you may find this useful.

 For now, let's configure this extension for our Python development, and to do that, we need to tell VSCode which Python installation on our machine we'd like it to use.
-In the Python Welcome window, select `Select a Python interpreter`, and then `Select Python interpreter`.
+VSCode has a sophisticated method to access it's inner functionality known as the Command Palette, which we'll use to address this.

+1. Select `View` and `Command Palette` from the VSCode menu
+1. Begin typing `Python: Select Interpreter`, and then select it when it appears
+1. A list of available Python installations should appear.
 You may find you have many installations of Python, or only have one.
 Try to select the version later than 3.8 if you can.

-Then select `Mark done`, and close the Welcome window.
+Once selected, the default Python interpreter for VSCode will be configured.

 ## A Sample Project